esphome/esphome-docs/cookbook/lvgl.rst

                           - label:
                               id: cov_down_west
                               align: center
-                              text: "\uE045" #DOWN
+                              text: "\U000F0045"

-This saved you from a considerable amount of manual calculation of widget positioning, if you wanted to place each of them manually with ``x`` and ``y``!
+This saved you from a considerable amount of manual calculation of widget positioning, if you wanted to place each of them manually with ``x`` and ``y``! (:ref:`lvgl-cook-icontext` below shows how to use custom icons)

 .. _lvgl-cook-btlg: